Luadoo/Luadoo/README.md

 * End-device OpenClaw<img width="21" height="21" alt="image" src="https://github.com/user-attachments/assets/f445b36f-608b-48bd-8ff7-c134daf7e5cf" />
 * Working in Shanghai.
 (I am thankful to Dr.Cai)
 * Successful in compressing the models of Qwen3.5-35B-A3B and 27B or Qwen3.6 models in a medical dataset.
+* Follow up on quantization of Qwen3.8 or a new one!

 ## 2) Study by Coursera Course